stAItuned logo

 Product Managers must identify critical enterprise pain points amenable to autonomous agent solutions, focusing on workflow automation over superficial feature addition.

 • Days 1-30: Map a high-value, repetitive enterprise workflow.
 Identify 3-5 pain points where an agent could automate tasks or decisions.
-Define success KPIs, like a 20% reduction in manual data entry.
+Define success KPIs (e.g., reduction in manual data entry or average resolution time—target values depend on your baseline).

 • Days 31-60: Prototype a low-fidelity agent workflow for the top use case.
 Focus on the decision logic and data sources required.
 Gather early feedback from pilot users.